WICG/performance-memory/explainer.md

   [Appendix B](#appendix-b) for more details.
 Furthermore, the site rarely has direct control over the use of shared memory - it's primarily used as an optimization by browser vendors.
-Not including shared memory in the calculation avoids all of these complication
+Not including shared memory in the calculation avoids all of these complications.
 * **resident/swapped/compressed**: Whether memory is resident, swapped, or compressed is context dependent - it primarily depends on system memory pressure, and whether the memory was recently used.
 For compressed memory, we